opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 This will start everything with the IML lab.
 The following figure presents the output after moving the green box in the Stage simulator:
 ![Local and central SP](./img/localcentralupdateIML.png)

 One rviz window is from the Local SP, where you can see the AGV's pose (red arrow) and local updates (red tiny squares).
-Another rviz window is from the Central SP, where you can see the updates of the topology and new obstacles presented with blue tiny squares presenting only the current position of the new obstacle.
+Another rviz window is from the Central SP, where you can see the updates of the topology and new obstacles presented with blue tiny squares showing only the current position of the new obstacle.
 All new obstacles are processed as they are received so only new ones are sent.
 That is the reason why in the Local SP you can see a trail of the obstacle, while in the Central SP there is no trail but the topology is permanently changed.

  You can test more maps, and here is the examle how to change the map to ICENT lab.
 Prepare the file **local_robot_sim.launch** and put it next to your **docker-compose.yml**:

 ```